Your Little Forest quilt is about to grow with the latest Maple Tree quilt block!

 You can leave them as is and just stitch around the edge with a blanket stitch or straight stitch.

 The latter will result in some frayed edges.
-If this bothers or concerns you, you can use a fusible stabilizer to help reduce this happening.
-This is the approach I used for my own block and it’s what I’ve outlined in the pattern directions.
+If this bothers or concerns you, you can use a fusible stabilizer to help reduce this from happening.
+This is the approach I used for my own block, and it’s what I’ve outlined in the pattern directions.

 If the thought of raw edges doesn’t appeal to you, feel free to add a seam allowance to the pattern so you can use your needle turn appliqué experience you picked up stitching the Little Forest block 😉